CloudyWeather in Bristol (GB): Overcast Clouds

 World’s 1st Fully-Certified Solar Balloon

-The balloon designed and manufactured by Cameron Balloons, is the first solar-powered certified lighter-than-air hybrid aerostat in the world.
-The black and silver superlight weight fabric, 150,000cu.ft. balloon is a hybrid aircraft, partially powered by the sun and partially powered by a conventional hot-air propane burner, an eye-catching and simple demonstration of the power of the sun.
+The balloon, designed and manufactured by Cameron Balloons, is the first solar-powered certified lighter-than-air hybrid aerostat in the world.
+The black and silver, Superlight fabric,150,000cu.ft. balloon is a hybrid aircraft, partially powered by the sun and partially powered by a conventional hot air propane burner; an eye-catching and simple demonstration of the power of the sun.

-Cameron Balloons specially selected fabrics that absorb the sun’s rays.
-It was then cut and sewn together to create the balloon envelope, at the Bristol-based 42,000sq.ft factory.
+For this project, Cameron Balloons selected fabrics that absorb the sun’s rays.
+They were then cut and sewn together to create the balloon envelope, at our Bristol-based 42,000sq.ft factory.
 Work on the specialist aircraft was completed in late July, allowing time for all the final tests and thorough inspections.
-The results of which were very, very pleasing.
-Hot-air balloons fly because the air inside them is hotter than the air outside.
-To make the solar balloon work well, we had to minimise the temperature difference between the inside and the outside air and maximise the absorption of solar heat while minimising the heat loss.
+Hot air balloons fly because the air inside them is hotter than the air outside.
+To make the solar balloon work well, we had to minimise the temperature difference between the inside and outside air, and maximise the absorption of solar heat while minimising heat loss.

 In order to maximise the absorption of solar heat, we made one side of the balloon black.
 The sun heats the black fabric skin and therefore the air inside the balloon too.